 As a child, Kevin Kareckas was captivated by the music and sounds of everyday life.
-Whether it the siren of a fire truck, the digital frequencies of a cash register, or the harmonies of actual musical compositions, Kevin still gains inspiration from everyday experiences and is seldom spotted wearing headphones.
+Whether it the siren of a fire truck, the digital frequencies of a cash register, or the harmonies of actual musical compositions, Kevin still gains inspiration from the sounds of everyday experiences.
 Kevin was a part of a variety of bands throughout grade/high school including Roots, Rhythm, and Dub, an alternative-reggae band that Kevin co-founded with Josh Routhier-Fenton in South Berwick, Maine in 2006.

 Kevin has an eclectic taste in music, but has particular interest in production techniques observed in then music of The Beach Boys, Dr. Dre, Weezer, Missy Elliot, Ella Fitzgerald, Weird Al, Colbie Caillat, Quincy Jones, and Steel Pulse, among many others.